D7823/UAV_SLAM/Software/ROS/video_stream_opencv/README.md

 # StereoPi Driver
-This node is to build the stereoPi driver
+This node is to build the stereoPi driver based on the package: https://github.com/ros-drivers/video_stream_opencv

 ### 1. Install video_stream_opencv ros package